greenelab/lab-website-template/README.md

 You should never need to touch these.

 - `/_site` - The "compiled" output of the entire Jekyll site.
-  Changes to it will get overwritten when the site is rebuilt.
+  Changes to it will get overwritten every time the site is rebuilt.
   This folder is also what GitHub reads to make the GitHub Pages site.
 - `/.jekyll-cache` - Cache so that Jekyll can build and re-build the site quickly.
 - `.gitignore` - Files to not be tracked/included in your site's repo.